Using E-commerce Data to Predict Customer Behavior and Boost Online Sales

 Purchase Propensity Modeling

-By utilizing historical data such as product interest, browsing depth, and purchase patterns, companies can estimate which site visitors or customers will buy products within the next few days.
-These estimates allow businesses to direct targeted campaigns to customers who are most likely to buy products.
+By using historical data on product interest, browsing depth, and purchase patterns, companies can estimate which site visitors or customers will buy products in the next few days.
+These estimates enable businesses to direct targeted campaigns to customers most likely to purchase.

 Churn Prediction & Retention Signals

-Through churn prediction methods, businesses identify customers most likely to stop engaging with the company and/or cease purchasing products.
+Through churn prediction methods, businesses identify customers most likely to discontinue engagement with the company or stop purchasing products.

-The warning signs of churn may include reduced frequency of visits to a business's website, lower total order value, or abandoned shopping carts.
+Warning signs of churn may include reduced website visit frequency, lower total order value, or abandoned shopping carts.

-Identifying customers at risk of churn allows companies to create strategies to retain them before they leave, such as sending re-engagement emails or personalizing discounts.
+Identifying customers at risk of churn enables companies to develop retention strategies, such as sending re-engagement emails or personalizing discounts.

 Recommendation Engines & Personalization